 Financial sanctions – the University could be fined if card data is lost.

-We could be assessed as a high risk merchant.
+We could be assessed as a high-risk merchant.
 We would need to have external verification of our security, which would be expensive and time consuming for the University.

 The University could have its ability to take card payments removed.
 This would cause increased workload, and could lead to loss of business.